Azizultra32/aiwebdash-macair1/README.md

 ### Codex environment setup

-After setup finishes, HTTP access persists for tools like `curl` and `gh`, but Git network operations are no longer allowed.
-The `.codex/setup.sh` script installs dependencies and fetches open pull requests while the network is still available.
+After setup finishes, HTTP and Git network access remain available for tools like `curl`, `gh`, and `git`.
+The `.codex/setup.sh` script installs dependencies and fetches open pull requests while the network is available.
 It first checks for an `origin` remote and falls back to the `REPO_URL` environment variable if one isn't configured.

 ```bash
 #!/usr/bin/env bash